SanderRonde/home-automation/README.md

 #### Remote Control

 The remote control works by sending any commands it gets to two destinations.
 The first one being a list of listening webbrowsers (through the [playback-control browser extension](https://github.com/SanderRonde/playback-control)) and the second one being a preconfigured list of telnet clients.
 The telnet client expects a VLC instance to listen at the receiving end, executing all instructions.
 If noone is listening, messages are simply ignored, allowing other listening instances to pick them up.
 For more info about how the webbrowser version works check out the repo.

+#### Temperature

+The temperature module works by setting a target temperature and instructing a temperature controller to either increase or decrease the temperature depending on the one that was measured.
+It also allows for manual turning on and off of the temperature controller.
+In the future something like knowing how long it takes for the home to heat up X degrees could be used to start pre-heating the home just in time before the user arrives.

+The code for the microcontroller driving it can be found [over at this repository](https://github.com/SanderRonde/board-temperature-driver).

 #### Telegram bot